Your Healthy Eating Plan: Tips on Staying Fit and Preventing Cancer

 - Eat whole grains or vegetable starch not processed grains/breads.
 If this idea is foreign to you, try blending 1/3 brown rice and 2/3 white rice at first.
 Then increase the brown rice ratio.
 Want a pro-tip?
 Shred cauliflower into little “grains,” like rice —and add that to freshly cooked rice.
 You’ll cut calories in half, reduce starch and add a healthy vegetable to your meal in one go.

 - Limit the variety of flavours per meal.
 Sounds odd, but think about it.
 How often do you overeat at buffets and holiday parties?
 That’s due to something called sensory-specific satiety.
 However, limiting flavours in foods, or limiting the kinds of snacks you have on hand, will get you fuller quicker, and reduce overeating.

-- Don't starve yourself!
-That's right, you may think just because you're reducing calories, you will continue to lose weight.
-Instead, what happens is your body goes into starvation mode.
-That's where your metabolism slows to conserve what meagre calories you're providing it.
-And then—blammo — as soon as you start eating regular sized meals again, your body frantically conserves all those calories for safe-keeping.
+- Don’t starve yourself!
+That’s right.
+You may think just because you’re reducing calories.
+You will continue to lose weight.
+But, instead, what happens is your body goes into starvation mode.
+That’s where your metabolism slows to conserve what meager calories you’re providing it.
+And then—blammo — as soon as you start eating regular-sized meals again, your body frantically conserves all those calories for safe-keeping.
 You guessed it: as fat.

 What’s the worst thing about starvation diets?
 You’re hungry all the time!
 Tired.
 Cranky.
 Hangry.
 Who needs that kind of life?